July 27, 2010 -- printable html

 By Rosemary Regello

-It has been more than 15 years of water under the bridge since the National Park Service awarded Delaware North Companies its most coveted prize: the contract to sell lodging, food, gas and other services at Yosemite.
+It has been more than 15 years of water under the bridge (now 21 years) since the National Park Service awarded Delaware North Companies its most coveted prize: the contract to sell lodging, food, gas and other services in Yosemite.

 At the time DNC acquired the “Crown Jewels” of the park system as one congressman put it the company had never held a wilderness park concession.
 Nor had it ever operated any resort or lodgings in the United States.
 Its universe revolved around fast-food concessions at ballparks and airports, as well as pari-mutuel betting on greyhound dog races and other gambling enterprises.
 A spokesman for the company, in defending the award, reminded the Los Angeles Times that DNC had catered the last three presidential inaugural balls.(1) It was a revealing statement.
 By all accounts, politics figured more prominently into the equation than park service administrators were letting on.

-Ironically, DNC's near century-long entrenchment in the greyhound industry should have placed it at loggerheads with the NPS mission to protect and preserve wildlife.
+But DNC's near century-long entrenchment in the greyhound industry should have placed it at loggerheads with the NPS mission to protect and preserve wildlife from the outset.
 According to animal rights advocates, thousands of jack rabbits and other critters from the wild are sacrificed annually as training inducements for the racers, who themselves live unhappy lives locked in cages.
 Before rescue groups were organized in the 1990's, most were destroyed or sent to testing laboratories when their track careers ended at age three.

 DNC greyhound racing logo DNC greyhound racing logo